open-mmlab/mmyolo/docs/en/advanced_guides/data_flow.md

 ```

-But above method will cause a problem: the users who are not familiar with MMDet, will forget to match data augmentation methods like Mosaic together with  `MultiImageMixDataset`, which could extremely increase the Complexity, and it could be hard to understand.
+But above method will cause a problem: the users who are not familiar with MMDetection, will forget to match data augmentation methods like Mosaic together with `MultiImageMixDataset`, which could extremely increase the Complexity, and it could be hard to understand.

 To solve this problem we make a simplification in MMYOLO, which directly make `pipeline` catch the `dataset`, and make the data augmentation methods like `Mosaic` be achieved and used as random flip, without data wrapper anymore.
 The new configuration method is as follows: